fernand0labra/rai-cluster-workshop/README.md

 This repository contains code and job scripts with examples on **(1)** single-machine multi-gpu and **(2)** cluster deployment, showcasing the necessary code changes in Pytorch and Tensorflow frameworks for distributed NN training.
 Moreover, the repository contains guidelines for the deployment of SLURM job scripts.

+More examples and information on distributed execution can be found on: https://github.com/c3se/alvis-intro

 ## Table of Contents
 1. [About Multi-node Computation](#about-multi-node-computation)
 2. [HPC2N & Alvis](#hpc2n-alvis)